 Cruise options – There are many options for a cruise in the Flores Sea.
 They range in comfort and price from our private, but rustic cruise, to luxurious live-aboard sailboats.
 It’s a great was to experience the islands in Indonesia.
 Cruises can be booked from any of the many travel agents in Bali.

 Getting to Flores – There are daily, direct one-hour flights from Despensar, Bali to Labuan Bajo, Flores

 Entrance Fee – Rumour is that the park may be closed to visitors in 2020.
 As of 2019 Foreign entrance fee is INR 150,000 between Monday and Saturday, and INR 220,000 on Sundays and national holidays.
 In addition add the required ranger fee of INR 80,000.

-Coming up Next: My Seven Summits – Carstenz Pyramid Climb
+Coming up Next: Seven Summits – Climbing Carstenz Pyramid

 For more stories from our other adventures, go to Destinations.

-If you like what you read, please comment or share using the links below.
+If you like what you read, please comment or share (with credit) using the links below.